Mugilan-Codes/guardian-angel/README.md

     cd guardian-angel
     ```

-1. Add config.js file to the root of the project(firbase connection)
+1. Add config.js and google-services.json file to the root of the project(firbase connection)

     > config.js